Locally isotropic Steinberg groups II. Schur multipliers: Introduction

+is the tangent bundle, then it is well known that \( P \) has no unimodular vectors for even \( n \).
+On the other hand, by Serre's theorem \cite[\S 8]{bass} if the rank of \( P \) at every maximal ideal is more than the Bass--Serre dimension \( \delta(K) \), then \( P \) has a unimodular vector, so in this setting our construction is interesting only for high-dimensional rings.

 In this paper we compute the Schur multiplier of \( \stlin_G \) for any locally isotropic reductive group \( G \) (theorem \ref{schur-loc}).
 Again it turns out that the Steinberg group is centrally closed unless the rank of \( G \) is small and the base ring has small residue fields.
-Our result generalizes computation of Schur multipliers of finite simple groups of Lie type of ranks at least \( 3 \), though we use \cite{griess} to prove lower bounds.
+So our result generalizes not only the case of Chevalley groups, but also the classical computation of Schur multipliers of finite simple groups of Lie type \cite{griess, steinberg-1, steinberg-2} (for rank at least \( 3 \)).

-Moreover, we compute in theorem \ref{schur-graded} Schur multipliers of all abstract Steinberg groups graded by root systems of rank at least \( 3 \) (excluding the \( \mathsf H_\ell \) family).
-Such groups have nice algebraic description \cite{root-graded, wiedemann}, and we use this setting to almost uniformly treat all possible Tits indices of reductive groups.
+Moreover, we compute in theorem \ref{schur-graded} Schur multipliers of all abstract Steinberg groups graded by root systems of rank at least \( 3 \).
+Such groups have nice algebraic description \cite{h-graded, root-graded, wiedemann}, and we use this setting to almost uniformly treat all possible Tits indices of reductive groups.

-Finally, in theorem \ref{compactness} we apply explicit form of Schur multiplier to prove that locally isotropic Steinberg groups actually exist as ordinary groups.
+Finally, in theorem \ref{compactness} we apply the knowledge of Schur multiplier to deduce that locally isotropic Steinberg groups actually exist as ordinary groups.